BAYNES AND MITCHELL ARCHITECTS

 THE PRACTICE

-Baynes and Mitchell Architects is an award winning, RIBA Chartered Practice established in 1995 by Peter Baynes and Alan Mitchell.
+Baynes and Mitchell Architects is an award winning, RIBA Chartered Practice established in 1997 by Peter Baynes and Alan Mitchell.

-Over 25 years, the practice has developed a reputation for delivering highly considered works of architecture that respond sensitively to their context.
+Over the years, the practice has developed a reputation for delivering highly considered works of architecture that respond sensitively to their context.
 We work on a wide variety of project types, from private residential to commercial office space, museums, listed buildings and scheduled monuments.

 We strive to design simple, understandable buildings that enrich our clients’ lives.